 Cameron University Foundation, Inc. (the Foundation), is a legally separate, Oklahoma nonprofit corporation organized for the purpose of receiving and administering gifts intended for the University.
 Because the restricted resources held by the Foundation can only be used by, or for the benefit of, the University, the University's management believes that presenting the Foundation's financial statements as part of the University reporting entity provides users relevant and timely information about resources available to the University.
 The Foundation reports under Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC).
-As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria and presentation features.
+As such, certain revenue recognition criteria and presentation features.
 No modifications have been made to the Foundation's financial information for these differences.
 The Foundation prepares separate, standalone financial statements that may be obtained by contacting the Foundation's management.